acidphantasm/acidphantasm-apbs/README.md

 ## General Notes

-This mod has only been tested with SAIN, SWAG+Donuts, and QuestingBots.
+This mod has only been tested with SAIN, SWAG+Donuts, QuestingBots, and LootingBots.

 This mod may have missing mods or templates for weapons.
 If you see errors or warning - REPORT THEM.

 This mod may have issues that prevent the game from working - if this happens, REMOVE THE MOD and REPORT THEM.

 Currently all bots that are due to spawn or have spawned are logged inside the \user\mods\acidphantasm-progressivebotsystem\logs\ folder.
 These logs are wiped when you restart the server.
 These may be needed to provide support, and are a nice thing to review if you happen to want to know everything that has or will spawn.

+## Put this mod last in your load order.
+If you have issues and it isn't last, then move it last.

 - All AI will level with you.
 - All AI have a tiering system.
+- All AI will use modded weapons that you have installed.
 - USEC spawn with weapons that you would expect from non-Russian forces.
 - BEAR spawn with weapons that you would expect from Russian forces.
 - Scavs pull a weapon from the Tier they have spawned from (any weapon available in that tier from USEC or BEAR can be chosen.)